dccircuit/IGME-235-Spring-2022/projects/project-1.md

   - A *tagline* (see #2 here:https://blog.prototypr.io/10-steps-to-the-perfect-portfolio-website-182b1adcbfc8) - example: "Creative Developer," "Unity/Unreal Game Developer seeking an internship opportunity," etc.
   - "About you" content - example: "I'm a UX/UI Designer and Front End Developer from Sydney, Australia.
 I enjoy turning complex problems into simple, beautiful and intuitive interface designs.
 When I'm not coding or pushing pixels, you'll find me in the gym or on the court shooting hoops."
   - Contact information and (optionally) a contact form (check out https://www.makeuseof.com/tag/website-contact-form-google-forms/ for how to use a Google Form for this purpose)
-  - A gallery section with brief information about each of your work examples (For now, use the placeholder provided above, but later, examples can be projects or exercises from this class or other classes, or work you've done on your own).
+  - A gallery section with very brief information about each of your work examples (For now, use the placeholder provided above, but later, examples can be projects or exercises from this class or other classes, or work you've done on your own).
   - Individual sub-sections (create 3 identical placeholders for now) with more detail for each of your work examples:
     - Each example needs a title, an image (could be a screenshot, photo, or link to a working demo video), and a one-paragraph description that highlights the tools you used and the skills that it illustrates.
 If the example is interactive and can play in a Web browser, a link to a working version should be provided.
     - If the example is from a group project, be sure to clearly indicate what your role was on the project
   - Resume (either printer-friendly HTML, or a PDF; **NEVER** a Word doc).
-For now, if you don't have one, you can make a dummy link, but begin working on one.
+For now, if you don't have one, you can make a dummy link, but begin working on one!

 ## Design Requirements
 - The site is [responsive](https://en.wikipedia.org/wiki/Responsive_web_design) and, ideally, a [single-page design](https://en.wikipedia.org/wiki/Single-page_application).
 You may use additional pages, but a scrolling portfolio is a more current design and easier to show on a laptop in front of a potential employer.